chesshacker/chess_toolkit/MANUAL.md

 ### Special Cases: CtBitBoardArrays

 CtBitBoardArrays do not have new or free functions.
-They should be defined like so:
+They should be defined like this:

     CtBitBoard bit_board_array[CT_BIT_BOARD_ARRAY_LENGTH];